-Students in Honors programs must take at least ★30 during the Fall/ Winter of each year of the program.
-Exceptions to this requirement must be approved by the Department and the Faculty Office.
+Students in Honors programs must complete ★24 or more during the Fall/Winter of each year of the program.
+In some Departments, Honors students are required to complete ★30 each Fall/Winter.
+See individual Departments for details.
+Exceptions to course load requirements must be approved in advance by the Department and the Faculty Office.